Highlands, Edmonton

-Highlands is a residential neighbourhood in north east Edmonton, Alberta, Canada overlooking the North Saskatchewan River valley.
+Highlands is a residential neighbourhood in east-central Edmonton, Alberta, Canada overlooking the North Saskatchewan River valley.
+Development began in 1910 as an exclusive neighbourhood developed by the Magrath, Holgate & Company.
 The area was annexed by Edmonton in 1912, and "was named in a contest offering a 50-dollar prize."
 In 2012, Highlands was ranked one of Canada's top ten neighbourhoods of old homes by the magazine This Old House.

-The neighbourhood is bounded on the north by 118 (Alberta) Avenue, on the east by 50 Street, on the west by 67 Street, and on the south by the North Saskatchewan River valley.
+The neighbourhood is bounded on the north by Montrose and Newton at 118 (Alberta) Avenue, on the east by Beverly Heights at 50 Street, on the west by Bellevue at 67 Street, and on the south by the North Saskatchewan River valley.
 Interchanges between Wayne Gretzky Drive and both 118 Avenue and 112 Avenue give residents access to destinations south of the river including Whyte Avenue and the University of Alberta.

 Residents also have access to Northlands, the (former) Coliseum, Commonwealth Stadium and Concordia University of Edmonton.
 All four facilities are located a short distance west of the neighbourhood.

 The community is represented by the Highlands Community League, established in 1921, which maintains a community hall, outdoor rink, and a lawn bowling club located at 61 Street and 113 Avenue.